ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 Without a doubt, this is one of Twitter's most requested features.

 As a software developer, I immediately began to think about how I would implement this myself.
 The tracking / auditing problem is very common in many applications.
 If you have an entity (say, a "tweet") and you want to track changes to one of its rows (say, the "content" row) there are many common solutions.
-Some databases even have proprietary solutions like Microsoft's change tracking.
+Some databases even have proprietary solutions like Microsoft's change tracking and MariaDB's System Versioned Tables.
 But, in most use-cases you'd have to "stitch" it yourself.
 Luckily, Ent provides a modular extensions system that lets you develop and plug in features like this with just a few lines of code.

 ![Twitter+Edit Button](twitter_with_edit.gif)